LEARNING

 A philanthropic organization focused on conservation sought to streamline its manual, labor-intensive grant review process by implementing Generative AI.
 Using Composable's LLM platform, the organization automated the initial evaluation of grant proposals, reducing the workload on volunteer reviewers and ensuring more consistent, objective scoring.
 This solution addressed challenges like time-consuming reviews, subjectivity, and bottlenecks in decision-making.

-Since adopting the AI platform, the organization has seen a 70% reduction in review time, improved consistency in evaluations, and increased satisfaction among volunteers.
+Since adopting the AI platform, the organization has seen up to 7x efficiency gains, improved consistency in evaluations, and increased satisfaction among volunteers.
 The platform has allowed for faster funding decisions, enhancing the organization's ability to support impactful conservation projects more efficiently.

 A leading philanthropic organization dedicated to funding, distributing, and measuring national conservation grants sought to explore Generative AI to improve the labor-intensive, manual grant review and issuance process.